 To limit the harm caused by these pollutants the EPA amended the Clean Water Act by mandating that municipalities in urbanized areas obtain a stormwater permit.
 This law then tricked down to the PA DEP and then to local governments.
 By having a permit the Borough must follow some basic rules like educating the public, having public participation, changing ordinances to reduce runoff, having rules for earth disturbance and many more.

 As a citizen, we ask that you be aware of these issues.
 In the long run, better awareness by all will lead to cleaner and better waterways.
 If you see something that appears to be a pollutant running down the road or in a catch basin, please call the Borough Hall first at 610-376-7481.
-You can also fill out the form that appears here.
+You can also fill out the, “Illicit Discharge” form and return to the email address indicated on the form.

-The PRP outlines the plan the Borough will use to reduce pollutants discharged from the Borough storm sewer system within the Wyomissing Creek watershed.
-To view the Plan, please click here for Part 1 and here for Part 2
+The Pollution Reduction Plans below, outline the plan the Borough will use to reduce pollutants discharged from the Borough storm sewer system within the Tulpehocken Creek and the Wyomissing Creek Watershed.

 Should you be interested in commenting on either plan, please forward an email by clicking email@example.com.